kgdesouz/whatda/README.md

 #introduction

-(like a blog post)

 # Getting started
-- include how to run this
+- include how to run this locally
-(installing sinatra, etc)
+- installing sinatra, etc

 What to start right away, just go to the website